polserver/polserver/README.md

 * `cd pol-core/bin-build`
 * `./build_linux.sh`

-Minimum compiler version: GCC 4.7 or LLVM/Clang 3.5.
+Minimum compiler version: GCC 4.9 or LLVM/Clang 3.5.
+For compiling with GCC 4.7 and 4.8, please see the `Advanced Compiling` section on how to enable `USE_BOOST_REGEX=1`

 The command will generate binaries and dynamicaly linked libraries in the `bin/` folder.
 You need them all for your binaries to work.
 Debug symbols are included by default.